 What’s killing Big American Beer?

-More Americans are putting down Buds and Coors, instead grabbing wine, liquor, Corona and Michelob.
+More Americans are putting down Buds and Coors, and instead grabbing wine, liquor, Corona, and Michelob.

 Americans’ changing drinking habits have been taking shape for years, but the trend accelerated in 2018.
 Beer shipments from US breweries are down 3.5% so far this year, according to The Beer Institute, an industry trade group.